Editing Data in AdapTable

 },Plus Minus

-The Plus Minus module is used to update numeric cells in response to keyboard input:
+The Plus Minus module is used to update numeric cells, this time in response to keyboard input:

 - the